KatekovAnton/MACS-docs/Guides/Scripting.md

 end
 ```

-### Match loaded
+### Match Loaded

 ---
 ```lua
 function testMatchLogic:onMatchLoaded(game, match)
 ```

-This function called when everything is loaded and initial units specified before was added.
-You can still add units using different syntax.
+This function is being called when everything is loaded and initial units specified in lists were added.

 ```lua
 function testMatchLogic:onMatchLoaded(game, match)